 A. Design Flaws

-- Inadequate voltage cut-off thresholds: A battery protection circuit must effectively indicate when a battery is either overcharging or under charging or at a critical voltage level.
-The wrong value of threshold control leads to overcharging or over-discharging, which reduces battery durability and has safety hazards.
+- Inadequate voltage cut-off thresholds: A well-designed battery protection circuit must accurately detect when a battery has reached its upper or lower voltage limits.
+Incorrect threshold settings can result in overcharging or over-discharging, both of which significantly reduce battery lifespan and pose safety risks.

-- Poor thermal management: Batteries themselves produce heat during charging or when they are being used, especially when there is high discharge current.
-A battery protection board that lacks efficient thermal regulation can cause overheating which can lead to circuit failure or even result in a fire risk.
+- Poor thermal management: Batteries generate heat during operation, especially under heavy loads.
+A battery protection board without effective thermal management can lead to overheating, which may cause circuit failure or even a fire hazard.

 B. Component Failures